 The concept of “modern slavery” encompasses behaviours such as forced, compulsory or coerced labour, deprivation of personal freedom or facilitating the movement of people for exploitation.
 In accordance with section 54 (1) of the Modern Slavery Act 2015 (the “Act”), M7 Real Estate Ltd (“M7RE”), and its subsidiaries, collectively (the “M7 Real Estate Group” or “M7 Group” or “M7”), denounces and is committed to combatting slavery in all forms, and will take the necessary steps to ensure that such activities are not found within our businesses or supply chains.

 M7RE is a private limited company, incorporated in England and Wales, and is the parent company of the M7 Real Estate Group.
 M7 Real Estate Financial Services Ltd (“M7FS”), a wholly owned subsidiary of M7RE, is regulated by the Financial Conduct Authority and has been established to conduct regulated investment activities within the M7 Group.
-M7 has offices in the United Kingdom, Croatia, the Czech Republic, Denmark, Dubai, Finland, France, Germany, Hungary, Ireland, Luxembourg, Poland, Portugal, Spain, Netherlands, and Hong Kong.
+M7 has offices in the United Kingdom, Croatia, Denmark, Dubai, France, Germany, Hungary, Ireland, Luxembourg, Poland, Portugal, Spain, Netherlands, and Hong Kong.

 Services and Supply

-M7 is one of Europe’s leading real estate investment fund managers and as of this statement’s date manage c. €6.9 billion assets under 44 operating mandates.
+M7 is one of Europe’s leading real estate investment fund managers and as of this statement’s date manages c. €6.9 billion assets under 44 operating mandates.